chyla/OutputMatchTestingTool/README.md

 To build the software you will need to have:

 * the C++ 17 compiler,
-* GNU Build System (Autotools) - autoconf and automake packages in Ubuntu/Debian.
+* GNU Build System (Autotools) - autoconf and automake packages in Ubuntu/Debian,
+* Python 3 with working venv module - python3 and python3-venv packages in Ubuntu/Debian.

 ### Preparing the sources